-Its origin and a little historic trip
+Thyme leaves - Thymus vulgaris: Its origins and a little trip into history

-What does the thyme plant look like?
+What does the thyme plant look alike?

 How does thyme taste?

-Culinary use of thyme
+Culinary use of Thymus vulgaris

-Thyme relieves indigestion and stomach cramps.
+Garden thyme relieves indigestion and stomach cramps.

 Storage of herbs and spices